dcdelia/tinyvm/README.md

 	Load an IR module from a given file.
 --> LOAD_LIB <file_name>
 	Load the dynamic library at the given path.
+--> OPT <function_name> { <opt1> ... }
+	Perform optimization passes on a given function.
+	Enter HELP OPT to find out which optimizations are supported.
 --> OPT_CFG <function_name>
 	Perform a CFG simplification pass over a given function.
 --> OPT_FULL <function_name>